shseok/mztrees/README.md

 [English](/README.md) | [한국어](/README-ko.md)

-Mztrees is a website where both locals and outsiders can check and share related issues such as local festivals and price trends of local agricultural products.
+Mztrees is a website where anyone can share and check out unique or useful sites.

 [URL](https://www.mztrees.com)

 ![](https://img.mztrees.com/og-image.png)

-To revitalize the local community, we want to provide a service experience where you can check trendy local issues in one place.
+We want to share trendy or useful sites scattered across the vast Internet, exchange feedback, and provide diversity of information.

-We have applied a responsive layout and are preparing for mobile app distribution as the next step.
+Since we have currently applied a responsive layout, you can access the site and experience the service on mobile devices.

+- If you would like to contribute to the project, please use [Discussions](https://github.com/shseok/mztrees/discussions/categories/announcements).

-If you find a bug, please [report](https://github.com/shseok/mztrees/issues) it and we will respond quickly after review. thank you!
+- If you find a bug, please [Report](https://github.com/shseok/mztrees/issues) and we will review it and respond quickly.

 ## Tech Stack